I Finally Cracked Balcony Wall Decor (Yes, It Involves Eye-Level Lighting and Fewer Random Hooks)

 Shelving is the grown-up answer to balcony clutter.
 Done well, it adds storage and structure without stealing walkway space.

-Best Shelf Options for Rentals
+Best Shelf Options For Rentals

 Materials That Behave Outdoors

-What Fails Fast
+What Fails Fast Outdoors

-• Heavy pots on upper shelves
+- Heavy pots on upper shelves create balance issues and make shelves feel unstable.

 How I Style Balcony Shelves So They Look Calm